 Vitiligo causes light or white patches to form on the skin.
 It can affect anyone but is often more noticeable in Black people and those with darker skin tones.
 This can lead to other issues, such as social stigma.

 Vitiligo occurs when melanocytes within the skin and hair die off.
 Melanocytes are the cells responsible for producing the skin pigment melanin.
 This pigment gives skin its color and protects against the sun’s UV rays.

 Keep reading to learn more about vitiligo, including its causes, other accompanying complications, and treatment options.

-Vitiligo is an acquired skin pigmentation disorder.
-The characteristic feature of the condition is the formation of milky-white patches in the skin.
+Vitiligo is an acquired skin pigmentation disorder that causes milky-white skin patches.
 These patches appear due to the loss of melanocytes, the cells responsible for skin pigmentation.

 It can develop in a small patch of skin or occur as multiple patches on the body.
 It is difficult to predict how vitiligo will manifest in an individual.